 The Counseling Center provides career, educational and personal counseling services.
 The counselors work with students to help them understand their interests, abilities and achievements.
 Counselors assist students in determining goals and planning programs to attain their goals.
 Careful course selection is the key to a successful college experience.
 Because requirements differ for each program, major, and college or university, and because these requirements are subject to change, students are advised to consult with a counselor prior to each registration period.

 Counselors are available on a same day appointment basis on the main campus.
 Vacaville, Vallejo and Travis centers have limited same day appointments.
-For specific times of services or more information, please contact the Counseling Center located in the Library/Students Services Building (Bldg.
+For specific times of services or more information for the main campus or Travis Air Force Base Center, please stop by the Counseling Office located in the Library/Student Services Building (Bldg.
 100) or call (707) 864-7101.
-For recorded information, call (707) 864-7000 ext.
-5200.
+For appointments in Vallejo, call (707) 642-8188 and for Vacaville appointments, call (707) 446-2900.